Diagnostic Center South Presenters

 Jill Martinez, M.A., Education Specialist

-Martin Miramontes, M.A., BCBA, PENT Director
+Martin Miramontes, M.A., BCBA, School Psychologist and PENT Director

 Martin Miramontes is a school psychologist at the Diagnostic Center, Southern California and director for the Positive Environment of Trainers (PENT), a statewide initiative to achieve high educational outcomes through the use of proactive positive behavioral strategies.
 He holds an M.A. in Education and is also a Board-Certified Behavior Analyst.
 Martin has worked with individuals with developmental disabilities across home, hospital treatment facilities, school, and community settings.
 Areas of expertise include autism, applied behavior analysis, and district-wide implementation of Multi-Tiered Systems of Support (MTSS)/Positive Behavioral Interventions and Supports (PBIS).
 His professional affiliations include the National Association of School Psychologists (NASP), California Association of Behavior Analysis (CalABA), and the Association for Behavior Analysis International (ABAI).